-50 Eco-Friendly Easter Basket Fillers
+Eco-Friendly & Healthy Easter Basket Fillers

-If you’re like most natural parents, holidays make great opportunities to reinforce your values around health and sustainability.
+For natural parents, holidays make great opportunities to reinforce your values around health and sustainability.
 There’s no reason to celebrate Easter with a basket full of plastic and artificial dyes.

 Healthier Easter Treats and Snacks